-Primary entrances to all facilities and all steps
+Entrances to all facilities and all steps

 Snow removal efforts will commence for building entrances and steps when snow reaches a depth of one-half inch.
 All entrances and steps will have Calcium Chloride applied.
 For heavier snows, entrances and steps will be shoveled then treated.
 (This list is not in priority order, as there are typicaly numerous teams working at multiple buildings simultaneously.)